 A brief history of Tucson Country Club

 Charles H. Boyles owned the 1,300-acre ranch in 1935.
-He rented the ranch to the first Mormon community in Tucson.
-The ranch was used as a truck farm and dairy.
+He rented the ranch to the first Mormon community in Tucson who used it as a truck farm and dairy.

 In 1935 Boyles sold 580 acres to Lenore Moore for $12,000.
 Her Brother built two ranch houses named Rancho de la Sombre.
 Unfortunately, the project failed.